-This mortgage balance calculator will figure the remaining balance of your loan based on either the number of payments you've already made, or the number of payments remaining.
+This mortgage balance calculator will figure the remaining balance of your...show instructions

 What Is Your Remaining Mortgage Balance?